HortonworksUniversity/Security_Labs/README.md

 ## Secured Hadoop exercises

 In this lab we will see how to interact with Hadoop components (HDFS, Hive, Hbase, Sqoop) running on a kerborized cluster and create Ranger appropriate authorization policies for access.

+- We will Configure Ranger policies to:
+  - Protect /sales HDFS dir - so only sales group has access to it
+  - Protect sales hive table - so only sales group has access to it
+  - Protect sales HBase table - so only sales group has access to it

 #### Access secured HDFS